liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/embedding-portlets-in-themes-and-layout-templates.markdown

 **Note:** In some cases, a default portlet is already provided by Liferay to fulfill certain requests.
 You can override the default portlet with your custom portlet by specifying a higher service rank.
-To do this, set the following property within your class' `@Component` declaration:
+To do this, set the following property in your class' `@Component` declaration:

     property= {"service.ranking:Integer=20"}

-Make sure to set the service ranking higher than the default portlet being used.
+Make sure you set the service ranking higher than the default portlet being used.

 $$$